ralfw/ccrspace/lib/XcoAppSpace/agsXMPP SDK/readme.txt

 If you want to use the Jabber Communication Service of the XcoAppSpaces.dll in the bin folder of this distribution you need to link it at runtime to the agsXMPP library.
 Practically this means you either need to have agsXMPP installed in the GAC on the computer running a software using the XcoAppSpaces.dll, or you put the relevant agsXMPP library assembly in the same folder where the XcoAppSpaces.dll resides.

-For your convenience we´ve included the relevant agsXMPP libraries here with the Xcoordination Application Space redistributable, released under the GPL.
+For your convenience we´ve included the relevant agsXMPP libraries here with the XcoAppSpace redistributable, released under the GPL.
 The full GPL license text is included below.

 Anyone can get the full source code for the agsXMPP package by